telosnetwork/gas-oracle-bridge/README.md

 ## Rundown

-A listener script queries the gas price stored on the `eosio.evm` Antelope contract and the gas price stored inside the `GasOracleBridge.sol` EVM contract.
+A listener script, ideally ran by several actors, queries the gas price stored on the `eosio.evm` Antelope contract and the gas price stored inside the `GasOracleBridge.sol` EVM contract periodically.

 If they do not match it then calls the `verify()` action of the `gas.bridge.cpp` contract which itself retreives the price from `eosio.evm` and `GasOracleBridge.sol`, compares them and if needed uses an `eosio.evm` contract action to call the `setPrice()` function of the `GasOracleBridge.sol` EVM contract